Best Vegan Stocks: 10 Picks To Watch or Buy Now

 In 2019, it began a massive expansion with the creation of a division called Greenleaf Foods, which it developed to accommodate the brands it was gobbling up.
 These include Field Roast Grain Meat Co. and Lightlife, its plant-based protein brands.
 At the same time, it began building a massive new manufacturing facility.
 That facility — located stateside in Indiana — is now just one part of a larger expansion that Maple Leaf will complete by 2022.

 Keep in mind that Maple Leaf Foods also offers meat-based products, so its portfolio of brands is not comprised only of those that offer plant-based products.
-Its frozen and refrigerated fare, which includes meat-based offerings such as pot pies, sausages and deli meats, are marketed under names like Schneiders and Swift.
+Its frozen and refrigerated foods, which include meat-based offerings such as pot pies, sausages and deli meats, are marketed under names like Schneiders and Swift.

 Else Nutrition (BABYF)

 Anyone looking to get in on a specialized niche within the larger vegan industry might consider buying a few shares of Else Nutrition, a smaller company that deals specifically in vegan infant food.
-Based in Israel, Else Nutrition makes one plant-milk formula for babies and another for toddlers.
+Based in Israel, Else Nutrition makes a plant-milk formula for babies that is currently undergoing regulatory procedures, plus a formula for toddlers and a nutritional product suitable for children of any age.

 US Vegan Climate ETF (VEGN)